 Offloading routine IT tasks, such as system monitoring and patching, enables in-house IT professionals to focus on the business, whether that entails developing products, improving operational efficiency, or any number of other strategic endeavors.
 These are the kind of initiatives that are essential to enabling organizations to undergo critical digital transformation and gain and maintain a competitive edge ─ and that benefit from the insider knowledge in-house teams have.

-But it’s not just routine tasks that you can be hand off to managed services providers to allow internal teams to focus on strategic initiatives.
+But it’s not just routine tasks that you can hand off to managed services providers to allow internal teams to focus on strategic initiatives.
 This is particularly true regarding cloud environments.
 Managed service providers can take on things like cloud security monitoring, reporting, and technical support, and forecasting, planning, optimizing, and allocating cloud spending effectively across various channels.
 This frees up internal IT staff time and enables organizations to get more value out of their cloud resources.

 Rather than spending time researching best practices, trying to stay on top of trends that impact their cloud environments, and going through all the steps required to invest in the latest and greatest tools, internal IT departments can count on their managed services providers to take on those responsibilities.
 With less time spent on administrative tasks, in-house IT staff can get more done in general.